Is Your Dog Pregnant? A Complete Guide on How to Prepare for Puppies

 As the time for delivering puppies draws near, a quiet nesting area for birthing should be prepared for her and the pups.
 Find a warm, comfortable spot that your dog can easily get in and out of while still keeping the puppies confined.

 After the first puppy is born, the mother dog will usually instinctively remove the protective birth sack the puppy is born in.
-Watch to make sure this happens, however.
-You must remove the membrane yourself if she does not.
-Carefully break the sack while holding the puppy with its head lowered.
+If she is unable or does not, you will need to assist by carefully breaking the sack while holding the puppy with its head lowered.
 Wipe away fluid from the puppy’s nostrils and open its mouth while keeping the head lower than its lungs.
 Hold the puppy gently but securely in a towel while stroking its body to stimulate breathing.

 The mother dog will also cut the umbilical cord instinctively – but not always.
 You might need to help her out.
 Never pull on the umbilical cord; it could damage the puppy’s organs.
 Gently tear it with your first two fingers and thumb about an inch from its body.
 After each puppy is born, the placenta (which is a greenish-black mass of membranes) will be expelled; this is a normal process.
-The mother will likely eat the after birth, this is normal.
+It's also normal for the mother dog to eat these membranes.
+This is driven by instinct to remove anything that could draw predators and to reintroduce the nutrients into the mothers system.

 After the puppies are born, there are some important health problems to look out for.
 When you see these problems, take your mother dog to the veterinarian quickly: